krzysztof-gzocha/searcher/docs/class/query-criteria.rst

 Implemented criteria
 -----------------------------
-You can find and use already implemented QueryCriteria in `here <https://github.com/krzysztof-gzocha/searcher/tree/master/src/KGzocha/Searcher/QueryCriteria>`_.
+You can find and use already implemented Criteria in `here <https://github.com/krzysztof-gzocha/searcher/tree/master/src/KGzocha/Searcher/Criteria>`_.
 You will find there query criteria for:

 - Coordinates